Meet Our Founder and Director

 Merin works with adults seeking relief from anxiety, depression, and relationship troubles.
 Many of her clients have suffered loss or trauma.
 With a background in education and in the arts, Merin believes that self-expression can help you live a life that is more rich and authentic.

 A good therapist provides unconditional acceptance and an open mind.
 A sense of humor helps, too.
 Merin loves her work and looks forward to seeing how you two might work together.

-Services Currently Offered: Individual Therapy, Works with Adults.
+Services Currently Offered: Works with Adults and Individuals.